 You could take in each of these stunning locations by walking the length of the Fife Coastal Path.

-The 117-mile trail meanders north to south from the Firth of Forth to the Firth of Tay and would take around a week’s ramble to complete.
+The 117-mile trail meanders south to north from the Firth of Forth to the Firth of Tay and would take around a week’s ramble to complete.
 Or you could choose a section to stroll between these charming villages.

 Considered the capital of the East Neuk of Fife, Anstruther is a busy seaside settlement divided in two by the Dreel Burn, itself a source of fish for centuries.